PANDYA21/npm-usermanagement-cloudant-middleware/README.md

 # NPM middleware for use with express - wrapper of [npm-usermanagement-cloudant](https://github.com/RAW21/npm-usermanagement-cloudant.git)
 This repository serves as a middleware for basic usermanagement routing and authneitcation with nodejs-express apps.
+The authentication part is done with JWT.

 ## Features and Description
 - Express based routing